Well-designed telehealth programs can improve health care access and outcomes.

 Rather than a doctor needing to remember to ask and record a laundry list of questions in real time, those questions are handled in the Felix online visit and the results are organized for the doctor, so they can focus their time and energy on making a decision based on your unique health profile and medical history.
-When going to a walk-in clinic or talking to a random doctor through traditional telemedicine services the level and quality of care differs each time with each provider.
+When you go to a walk-in clinic or talking to a random doctor through traditional telemedicine services the level and quality of care differs each time with each provider.

 The Felix model doesn’t just benefit the patient: it’s better for doctors, clinics, and the broader Canadian healthcare system.
 We at Felix believe it can help alleviate the immense pressure doctors are facing and reduce wait times for those who need in-person attention the most.